Trends & SLAs

-The Trends & SLAs tab displays how a security program is meeting goals from an SLA perspective and allows the user to see trending data about findings in their security program.
+The Trends & SLAs tab displays how a security program is meeting goals from an SLA perspective and provides trending data about findings in a security program.
 It allows configuration of SLAs based on certain criteria and see visual data to determine if that criteria is being met.

 A bar at the top of the page tracks selected query parameters so that this information is always viewable and context is provided for a data set.

 As the query parameters change, the query bar is updated dynamically.

 This tab has many facets that can be expanded or collapsed and used to further filter the data set:

 - Client(s) (values selected shown in query bar)

 - Client Tags (values selected shown in query bar)